aws-samples/aurora-dsql-samples/ruby/example_code/rails/README.md

   # domain sockets, so uncomment these lines.
   # host: localhost
   # Set to Aurora DSQL instance hostname
-  # host: <Aurora DSQL hostname>.c0001.us-east-1.gamma.sql.axdb.aws.dev
+  # host: {clusterId}.dsql.{region}.on.aws
-  host: <cluster endpoint>
+  host: abcdefghijklmnopqrst123456.dsql.us-east-1.on.aws

   # Remember that we defined dsql token generator in the `{app root directory}/config/initializers/adapter.rb`
   # We are providing it as the token generator to the adapter here.